Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

 ```

 ### Example Template: intrinsic_functions.yaml
-Here is a complete example of a CloudFormation template demonstrating these intrinsic functions:
+Here’s a complete example showing how these functions work together in a CloudFormation template:

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"